jsolano/react-sudoku-solver/README.md

 ## Next Steps

-1. In the modal for Load a new Board, Add a button to select a random puzzle string.
+**DONE** In the modal for Load a new Board, Add a button to select a random puzzle string.

 Below you will find some information on how to perform common tasks.<br>